mwunsch/rumoji/README.md

     gem install rumoji

-Note that rumoji has only been tested in Ruby 1.9!!!
+Note that rumoji has only been tested in Rubies >= 1.9!!!

 ### Some examples: